wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 all known basic block addresses for fast check.
 New basic blocks are pushed to the end of the vector for all intervals when they are first discovered, such that at the end of the simulation, each interval has a basic block vector of the same length, with each element being the number of times the basic block is executed during that interval.
+These vectors will then be processed, compared and clustered in the following phases.